MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-docker/manage-windows-dockerfile.md

 Successfully built e2aafdfbe392
 ```

-The result is a new container image, in this example named 'iis'.
+The result is a new container image, which in this example is named "iis."

 ```dockerfile
 docker images